• Skip to main content

 This post contains affiliate links. plugin-boutique free banar

-This article explains Reason Studios’ new products Reason 14 (DAW + plugins) and Reason Rack 14 (plugins only), covering the difference between Reason 14 and Reason Rack 14, the new features, the 93 devices bundled in the Rack (the perpetual versions include 68 devices), and how to buy.
+In this article we break down Reason Studios’ latest releases — Reason 14 (DAW + plugins) and Reason Rack 14 (plugin only): the differences between Reason 14 and Reason Rack 14, the new features, the 93 devices bundled in the Rack (the perpetual license includes 68 devices), and how to buy.

-1. Reason 14 / Reason Rack Pricing and the 20% Subscription Discount
+1. Reason 14 / Reason Rack Pricing and the 20% Off Subscription Deal

 Perpetual License (regular price)

-The perpetual license lets you use the 68 devices included in Reason 14 (Reason 14 Selection) and 50,000+ sounds permanently with a single payment, while the subscription gives you all 93 devices plus every future device and content addition and always access to the latest version for a monthly fee.
+A perpetual license is a one-time payment that lets you use the 68 devices included in Reason 14 (the Reason 14 Selection) plus 50,000+ sounds forever.
+A subscription, on the other hand, is a monthly plan that gives you all 93 devices plus every device and content pack added in the future, always with access to the latest version.

 2. What Is Reason Rack?

-Reason Rack is a product that packs the synths, samplers, drum machines, effects and MIDI effects included in Reason into a single plugin, so you can run them as VST3/AU/AAX inside the DAW you already use.
+Reason Rack packs all of Reason’s synths, samplers, drum machines, effects and MIDI effects into a single plugin that runs as VST3/AU/AAX inside the DAW you already use.

-In any DAW that supports these plugin formats — Ableton Live, Logic Pro, Pro Tools, Cubase, Studio One, FL Studio, REAPER, Bitwig and more — you can call up the Rack and insert its synths and effects directly into your existing session.
+In any DAW that supports those plugin formats — Ableton Live, Logic Pro, Pro Tools, Cubase, Studio One, FL Studio, REAPER, Bitwig and more — you can call up the Rack and drop its synths and effects directly into your existing sessions.

-Reason’s Rack is characterized by a style where you stack instruments, effects and MIDI effects from top to bottom and wire them up, just like a real hardware rack.
-Each device lines up as an independent rack unit, and if needed you can flip to the back (Flip the Rack) and freely patch audio/CV.
+Like a real hardware rack, Reason’s Rack lets you stack instruments, effects and MIDI effects from top to bottom and wire them together.
+Each device sits as an independent rack unit, and when you need to, you can flip to the back (Flip the Rack) and freely patch audio and CV.

-For example, you can open and close a synth filter with another device’s envelope follower, sway the pan with an LFO, split an audio signal for parallel processing — gaining a freedom close to a modular synth, as a plugin.
+For example, you can open and close a synth’s filter with an envelope follower on another device, sway the pan with an LFO, or split an audio signal for parallel processing — modular-synth levels of freedom, delivered as a plugin.

-• Number of devices: 93 rack devices (34 instruments, 37 effects, 13 Player MIDI FX, 9 Utilities).
-The perpetual version has 68 devices.
+• Device count: 93 rack devices (34 instruments, 37 effects, 13 Player MIDI FX, 9 utilities).
+The perpetual version includes 68 devices.

 • Sound bank: 50,000+ patches, loops and samples.

-• Rack Extensions: Buy additional devices from the official shop to expand the Rack.
+• Rack Extensions: Expand the Rack by buying additional devices from the official shop.

 • Combinator: Bundle multiple devices to design your own custom rack device.

-• Plugin formats: VST3/AU/AAX support / usable in all major DAWs.
+• Plugin formats: VST3/AU/AAX — usable in every major DAW.

-• Operating modes: As a plugin in another DAW / as the built-in Rack of the standalone DAW.
+• Operating modes: As a plugin in another DAW, or as the built-in Rack inside the standalone DAW.

 3. The Difference Between Reason 14 and Reason Rack 14

-“Reason 14” and “Reason Rack 14” — the similar names make them easy to confuse, but the difference fits in one line.
+“Reason 14” and “Reason Rack 14” — the similar names make them easy to confuse, but the difference fits in a single line.

-Reason 14 = DAW (standalone) + the Reason Rack plugin
+• Reason 14 = the DAW (standalone) + the Reason Rack plugin.

-Reason Rack 14 = the Reason Rack plugin only (the standalone DAW is not included)
+• Reason Rack 14 = the Reason Rack plugin only (no standalone DAW).

-The devices included in Reason 14 and Reason Rack 14 (both perpetual) are exactly the same 68 devices (Reason 14 Selection).
-The only difference between the two is whether a standalone DAW is attached or not, and the price: Reason 14 is $299 for DAW + plugins, Reason Rack 14 is $199 for plugins only — a $100 difference.
+Reason 14 and Reason Rack 14 (both perpetual) contain the exact same 68 devices (the Reason 14 Selection).
+The only differences are whether a standalone DAW is included and the price: Reason 14 is $299 for the DAW + plugin, Reason Rack 14 is $199 for the plugin only — a $100 difference.

-The criterion is simple.
-If you already love a DAW like Ableton Live, Logic Pro, Cubase, Pro Tools or Studio One and intend to keep using it as your main, Reason Rack 14 ($199) alone is enough.
-You call up the Rack as a plugin in your DAW and add synths like Europa and Thor, and effects like RV-9 and Pulveriser, to your existing session.
+The decision is simple.
+If you already love a DAW like Ableton Live, Logic Pro, Cubase, Pro Tools or Studio One and plan to keep using it as your main DAW, Reason Rack 14 ($199) is all you need.
+You call up the Rack as a plugin in your DAW and add synths like Europa and Thor, or effects like RV-9 and Pulveriser, to your existing sessions.

-On the other hand, if you want to complete everything — sampling, sequencing, mixdown — within Reason’s workflow, or want to fully use Reason’s track-centric workflow and built-in mixer, then Reason 14 ($299) suits you better.
-For those who already have another DAW environment, Reason Rack 14 is the more cost-effective choice.
+On the other hand, if you want to handle everything — sampling, sequencing and mixdown — entirely within Reason’s workflow, or you want to fully exploit Reason’s track-centric workflow and built-in mixer, Reason 14 ($299) is the better fit.
+For people who already have another DAW environment, Reason Rack 14 is the more cost-effective option.

 4. Reason 14 New Feature Highlights

-Reason 14 / Reason Rack 14 was officially released in May 2026.
-Reason 14 received a major DAW UI overhaul, and a new effect, RV-9 Reverb Station, was added on the Rack side.
+Reason 14 / Reason Rack 14 officially launched in May 2026.
+Reason 14 received a major UI refresh as a DAW, and the Rack side gained a new effect, the RV-9 Reverb Station.

-Signal chains, levels and sends — which previously required switching between the Rack, mixer and sequencer to check — are now completed within a panel that sits permanently next to the sequencer.
-From the Track Panel you can open the Rack directly, browse patches, visualize the signal split and tweak device knobs — all without moving your working view.
+The signal chain, levels and sends that used to require switching between the rack, mixer and sequencer are now all handled inside a panel that lives right next to the sequencer.
+From the Track Panel you can open the Rack directly, browse patches, visualize signal splits and tweak device knobs — all without moving away from your working view.

-The sequencer gained Track Folders (bundle multiple tracks for organization), smart clips, and a piano roll that is more intuitive to edit.
-Arrangements are visually tidier and editing is faster.
+The sequencer adds Track Folders (group multiple tracks for organization), smarter clips, and a more intuitive piano roll for editing.
+Your arrangement stays visually tidy and your editing speed goes up.

-Reason 14 changes dark mode to the default across the whole DAW.
-Whether arranging in the sequencer or touching faders in the mixer, the theme settings and interface now match.
-New navigation buttons to the Track Panel, Edit Area, Groove Mixer and more were also added.
+Reason 14 now defaults to dark mode across the whole DAW.
+Whether you’re arranging in the sequencer or riding faders in the mixer, the theme and interface now match.
+New navigation buttons for the Track Panel, Edit Area, Groove Mixer and more have also been added.

-④ Small improvements: automatic tempo detection and MIDI Note Chase
+④ Fine Touches: Automatic Tempo Detection and MIDI Note Chase

-Automatic tempo detection on import and MIDI Note Chase (notes keep sounding correctly even if playback starts in the middle of a note) are newly built in.
-The details that support a frictionless workflow have been refined.
+Automatic tempo detection on import and MIDI Note Chase (notes keep sounding correctly even when playback starts partway through a note) are newly built in.
+The details that support a frictionless workflow have been polished.

-🌌 The flagship effect of Reason 14 / Reason Rack 14.
-The successor to Reason’s long-time standard reverb RV7000.
-It carries 9 new algorithms, covering everything from realistic rooms to infinitely sustaining granular textures in a single unit.
-Sculpt frequency and resonance with the spectral reverb, blur delay repeats with Echoverb to turn them into smooth spatial spread.
-Core controls on the top panel, deep settings such as pre-delay / EQ / shimmer on the bottom panel.
+The flagship effect of Reason 14 / Reason Rack 14.
+The successor to Reason’s long-standing classic reverb, the RV7000.
+It packs nine new algorithms, covering everything from realistic rooms to endlessly evolving granular textures in a single unit.
+Sculpt frequencies and resonance with the spectral reverb, blur delay repeats into smooth spatial spread with Echoverb.
+The top panel holds the core controls, while the bottom panel offers deep settings like pre-delay, EQ and shimmer.

-The sound content was also greatly expanded.
-Over 900 new drum samples, 50 new Europa patches and 20 impulse responses were added — a material set that lets you launch your next idea the moment you open the Rack.
+The sound content has also been greatly expanded: 900+ new drum samples, 50 new Europa patches and 20 impulse responses have been added — a material set that lets you spark your next idea the moment you open the Rack.

-5. Inside Reason Rack: Recommended Devices & Picks
+5. Inside the Reason Rack: Recommended Device Picks

-Reason Rack includes 93 devices in total (the perpetual Reason 14 / Reason Rack 14 has 68 devices; the rest are subscription-bundled or sold separately as add-ons).
-Since there are so many, from here we pick out recommended devices by category and list the rest.
-First, the overall picture in four categories.
+Reason Rack includes 93 devices in total (the perpetual Reason 14 / Reason Rack 14 includes 68; the rest are bundled with the subscription or sold separately as add-ons).
+There are a lot of them, so from here we’ll pick out the recommended devices by category and list the rest.
+First, here’s the big picture across four categories.

-• Instruments (34): Synths, samplers, drum machines, pianos, basses, strings, percussion and more.
-The device group that creates and plays sound.
+• Instruments (34): Synths, samplers, drum machines, pianos, basses, strings, percussion and more — the devices that create and play sounds.

-• Effects (37): Reverb, delay, compression, EQ, distortion, chorus, vocoder, pitch shift and more.
-Devices that shape sound.
+• Effects (37): Reverb, delay, compression, EQ, distortion, chorus, vocoder, pitch shift and more — the devices that shape your sound.

-• Utilities (9): Combinator, line mixers, CV/audio splitters and mergers, pattern sequencers — devices that support wiring and routing.
+• Utilities (9): The Combinator, line mixers, CV/audio splitters and mergers, pattern sequencers and other devices that support wiring and routing.

 Instruments | Recommended Picks

 A large semi-modular-style synth.
-You swap six oscillator types (analog / wavetable / FM / phase modulation / multi-oscillator / noise) and four unique filters into slots, switching between multiple synthesis methods in one unit to build sound.
-It also has a 16-step Step & Modulation Sequencer, a Shaper with 9 distortions, and deep routing via rich CV/audio connections — letting you build sound modularly inside the device.
-This high extensibility is the source of Thor’s “do-anything” feel.
+You can swap six oscillator types (analog, wavetable, FM, phase modulation, multi-oscillator and noise) and four unique filters in and out of slots, switching between multiple synthesis methods in a single device.
+It also has a 16-step Step & Modulation Sequencer, a Shaper with nine distortion types, and deep routing via abundant CV/audio connections, letting you build sound modularly inside the device — this high level of expandability is the source of Thor’s “do-anything” feel.

 Complex-1 (Modular Synthesizer) — Subscription